Miss Nevada's Teen

 The Miss Nevada's Teen competition is the pageant that selects the representative for the U.S. state of Nevada in Miss America's Teen pageant.

-Bella Hawkins of Las Vegas was crowned Miss Nevada's Teen on June 23, 2023, at Bally's Lake Tahoe in Stateline, Nevada.
-She competed for the title of Miss America's Teen in January 2024.
+Charlize Kruczynski of Las Vegas was crowned Miss Nevada's Teen on June 27, 2026, at Bally's Lake Tahoe in Stateline, Nevada.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates the Miss America's Outstanding Teen competition the award/placement was garnered.